JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 Being able to get to content quickly & easily via the command line is invaluable.
 And `locate` will help make your life working in the command line a bit easier.

-### Install POSTFIX & related mail utilities.
+### Install ‘postfix’ & related mail utilities.

-    sudo aptitude install postfix

-In SOME cases, this is a better option if POSTFIX chokes.
+Most any Unix server should have basic mail transfer agent (MTA) capabilities.
+And that is where `postfix` & `mailutils` come into play.

+The software tool `postfix` is a great mail transfer agent that’s easy to use, quite powerful & is the one of the most commonly used Unix mail transfer agents out there.
+The items that comprise the core of `mailutils` are some simple & useful utilities that can make managing your server’s mail subsystem a bit easier.
+To install them, run the following `aptitude` command:

-    sudo aptitude install mailutils
+    sudo aptitude install postfix mailutils

-Check the postfix config.
+Once installed, open up the `postfix` config file:

     sudo nano /etc/postfix/main.cf

-Change these to match your server settings.
+And change these values to to match your server settings:

     myhostname = sandbox.local
     mydestination = sandbox.local, localhost.localdomain, localhost

+Using my example above, the main thing to change is the value of `sandbox.local` which should match whatever the actual hostname of your machine is.

 ### Fix for slow SSH client connections.

 Sometimes a fresh install of Ubuntu can suffer from slow initial SSH connections when using password authentication.
 This happens because SSH has `password` authentication set as the last authentication option by default.
-So you want to edit the SSH config to push `password` authentication closer to the top of the authentication menthod list.
+So you want to edit the SSH config to push `password` authentication closer to the top of the authentication method list.
 First, open up the `ssh_config` for editing:

     sudo nano /etc/ssh/ssh_config